Last Updated on October 15, 2020 by Nancie

 They are clear tube feeders with tiny slits for access to the seed.
 It seems impossible that a bird could get the seed out of the slits, but they can and the seed stays clean and dry.
 Squirrels don’t seem to like nyjer so I’ve never had to baffle these feeders (as long as the only seed in them is nyjer.)

 Sunflower Heart Feeders

-American Goldfinches also like sunflower hearts, especially in the winter when it is cold and in summer when they are raising a family.
-I offer sunflower hearts in two Squirrel Buster Plus feeders and in two cage feeders.
-One is a Nuttery Globe feeder and the other is a Woodlink cage feeder.
+American Goldfinches also like sunflower hearts/chips, especially in the winter when it is cold and in late summer when they are raising a family.
+I currently offer sunflower hearts in two Squirrel Buster Plus feeders and in four Woodlink cage feeders.

 Goldfinches will eagerly come to all of these feeders as well as platform feeders if there is either Nyjer or sunflower hearts offered there.
 They sometimes get pushed out of the Squirrel Buster Plus feeders by larger and more dominant birds.
 But in my yard they only have to share the more protected cage feeders with House Finches and the occasional Carolina Wren, Carolina Chickadee or Tufted Titmouse.
 So they usually get plenty of access.

 Water & Plant Seed Sources

 Like all birds, goldfinches also need water.
 I offer a number of birdbaths all year round.
 In winter, I heat two of them, one with the addition of a birdbath heater.
 For the other, I swap out the bowl with a heated bowl.